-These chewy Mini Egg Cookies are the perfect Easter treats!
-They are a no-chill dough, so you are minutes away from enjoying chewy cookies with a buttery flavor, loaded with chunks of chocolate.
+These soft Mini Egg Cookies are the perfect Easter treats!
+They are a no-chill dough, so you are minutes away from enjoying chewy cookies with a buttery flavor, loaded with chunks of melty chocolate.

-Soft and Chewy: These Cadbury Mini Egg cookies are delightfully chewy.
+With no chill time, these soft and chewy cookies are quick to prepare!
+And they are delicious too!
 The soft texture is balanced by the chunks of chocolate packed into each bite.

-Festive Treat: The colorful candy-coated eggs make these cookies so fun!
-They are the perfect cookies for gifting to friends or taking to spring parties, and they are also a pretty addition to your Easter dessert table, along with Mini Egg Brownies.
+They are the perfect cookies for gifting to friends or taking to spring parties.
+And they are also a pretty addition to your Easter dessert table, along with Mini Egg Brownies.

-Butter: Use room temperature butter for best results.
+- Butter: Use room-temperature butter for best results.
 I use salted butter in this recipe for ease.
-If you use unsalted butter then increase the salt to ½ teaspoon.
+If you use unsalted butter, increase the salt to ½ teaspoon.

-Sugars: This recipe uses a combination of granulated sugar and brown sugar.
-This combination results in cookies that are sweet, with a subtle caramel flavor.
+- Sugars: This recipe uses granulated sugar and brown sugar.
+This combination results in sweet cookies with a subtle caramel flavor.
 The brown sugar also contributes to the cookie's chewy texture.

-Egg: The egg is a binding agent.
-Let your egg come to room temperature so that it can fully incorporate into the batter.
+- Egg: The egg is a binding agent.
+Let the egg come to room temperature before incorporating it fully into the batter.

-Cornstarch: I love using cornstarch in cookies because it makes them extra chewy.
-It also helps them hold their shape.
-If you are in the UK then use cornflour.
+- Cornstarch: I love using cornstarch in cookies because it makes them extra chewy and helps them hold their shape.
+If you are in the UK, then use cornflour.
 You can leave this out if you do not have it on hand.
-The cookies will still be good.
-Just not as chewy.
+The cookies will still be good, just not as chewy.

-Mini Eggs: Cadbury Mini Eggs have a thin candy shell with a rich chocolate center.
-Other brands of mini eggs will work as well, or you can substitute M&Ms.
+- Mini Eggs: Cadbury Mini Eggs have a thin candy shell with a rich chocolate center.
+Other mini eggs brands will also work, or you can substitute M&Ms.

-Chocolate Chips: Semi-sweet chocolate chips balance nicely with the mini eggs.
-But dark chocolate or milk chocolate chips, or chocolate chunks can also be used.
+- Chocolate Chips: Semi-sweet chocolate chips balance nicely with the mini eggs, but dark chocolate chips, milk chocolate chips, or chocolate chunks can also be used.

 How to Make Cadbury Mini Egg Cookies